osofem/bigarith.js/README.md

 ### How do I include BigArith in my code?
 There are two ways to include <code>BigArith</code> in your code and you can choose the one that suits your need.
 1. Include the library from the rawgit.com CDN.<br>
-  You can do that by adding <code>&lt; script src="https://cdn.rawgit.com/osofem/BigArith.js/ &lt;version tag&gt; /BigArith.js" &gt; &lt;/script&gt; </code> to your code.
+  You can do that by adding <code>&lt;script src="https://cdn.rawgit.com/osofem/BigArith.js/&lt;version tag&gt;/BigArith.js"&gt; &lt;/script&gt; </code> to your code.
 Check https://github.com/osofem/BigArith.js/releases/ for the latest version.
 2. Download the source from GitHub.com<br>
 You can also download <code>BigArith</code> from <code>https://github.com/osofem/BigArith.js/releases/</code> (the latest version is always recommended).